§ Quick Take

 .

-Theoretically, input string is optional — if the input is not a string or an empty string, a negative answer will be returned.
-The program is liberal and doesn't throw errors.
+Theoretically, the input string is optional — if the input is not a string or an empty string, a false

 ---|---|---|